Introduction

 Pilots succeed when they generate learning, not just validation.
 A Philippine manufacturing company discovered during piloting that their transformed procurement process, designed for efficiency, inadvertently bypassed relationship-building touchpoints that suppliers valued.
 They revised the process to include quarterly business reviews, maintaining relationships while preserving efficiency gains.

-Revise Process Design: Use pilot learnings to refine process design before full rollout.
+Revise process design using pilot learnings before full rollout.
 Expect 15-30% of process design to require adjustment based on pilot reality.

-Update Training Materials: Incorporate pilot learnings into training content, especially real-world examples and exception handling scenarios.
+Update training materials by incorporating pilot learnings into training content, especially real-world examples and exception handling scenarios that emerged during the pilot.

 Step 6: Implement Change Management Program

-Process transformation fails without effective change management—addressing the human side of change.
+Process transformation fails without effective change management that addresses the human side of change.

 Stakeholder Communication Strategy

-Message Consistency: Ensure consistent messaging across all communications while adapting style for audience.
+Message consistency across all communications is essential, even while adapting style for each audience.
 Mixed messages create confusion and resistance.

 Addressing Resistance